Clay Water Brick

 Finding Inspiration from Entrepreneurs Who Do the Most with the Least

-The connection between two individuals is a powerful agent for social change.
-This idea animates the work of Jessica Jackley, who co-founded KIVA, the world’s most successful microlending site, and is the author of new book Clay Water Brick.
+You can do good and do well at the same time.
+Just ask Jessica Jackley, founder of KIVA, the world’s most successful microlending site.
+Praised by the likes of Oprah and Bill Clinton, Jackley champions diverse skill sets, finding meaning in your work, and dreaming big.
 On stage, Jackley delivers an upbeat and enduring message: you can synthesize your disparate skills, as she did, to create a meaningful life and career.

 “Kiva mixes the entrepreneurial daring of Google with the do-gooder ethos of Bono.”— Forbes

 Jessica Jackley is a Founder and former Chief Marketing Officer of KIVA, the world’s first peer to peer microlending website.
-KIVA lets users lend as little as $25 to poor entrepreneurs around the world, providing affordable capital for them to start or expand microenterprises.
-Named one of the top ideas of 2006 by The New York Times Magazine, and praised by Oprah, Bill Clinton and countless others, KIVA is one of the fastest-growing social benefit websites in history.
-Jackley was also recently praised by Forbes, named as one of 5 rising stars in Healthcare, Education, and the Environment.
+KIVA lets users lend as little as $25 to aspiring entrepreneurs around the globe, providing affordable capital for them to start or expand microenterprises.
+Named one of the top ideas of the year by The New York Times Magazine, and praised by Oprah, Bill Clinton and countless others, KIVA is one of the fastest-growing social benefit websites in history and has, since its inception, raised over $1 billion for aspiring entrepreneurs across 206 countries.
+Jackley was also named by Forbes as one of 5 rising stars in Healthcare, Education, and the Environment.
 She is the author of the book Clay Water Brick: Finding Inspiration from Entrepreneurs Who Do the Most with the Least (Random House), which the Financial Times called “so thoroughly well meaning and engagingly put it is too magnetic to put down.”

 “With only a dream and a lot of determination, Jessica Jackley founded Kiva, an organization that has empowered millions of people around the world.
 Clay Water Brick is the inspiring story of her own far-flung journeys as an entrepreneur, but it’s also a blueprint for anyone who wants to make the world a better place and find fulfillment in the process, no matter how scarce their resources or how steep the challenge.”— Arianna Huffington

 Jackley first saw the power and dignity of microfinance while working in East Africa with a microenterprise non-profit.
 Convinced that social change happens across all sectors, Jackley has worked in public, nonprofit, and private organizations including the Stanford Center for Social Innovation, Amazon.com, Potentia Media and many others.
-She also starred in a viral 2012 Best Buy television commercial about how her first laptop helped her start KIVA.
 Jackley is the recipient of the 2012 Symons Innovator Award, which recognizes the importance of women’s participation in technology innovation and business.

 “Clay Water Brick is a tremendously inspiring read.
 Jessica Jackley, the virtuoso cofounder of the revolutionary micro-lending platform Kiva, shares uplifting stories and compelling lessons on entrepreneurship, resilience, and character.”— Adam Grant, Wharton professor and New York Times bestselling author of Give and Take

-Jackley served from 2010-2012 as a Visiting Practitioner at Stanford’s Center for Philanthropy and Civil Society.
+From 2010-2012, she served as a Visiting Practitioner at Stanford’s Center for Philanthropy and Civil Society.
 She has taught Entrepreneurial Design for Social Change at Drew University and Global Entrepreneurship at the Marshall School of Business at USC.
 She is a member of the Council on Foreign Relations, a 2011 World Economic Forum’s Young Global Leader, and serves as an active board member or advisor for several nonprofit organizations including Habitat for Humanity.

 “Thank you for bringing Jessica Jackley to us.
 We were so thrilled with Jessica’s first appearance that we asked her to attend each of our events in a multi-city roadshow, totaling four appearances.
 Each time, Jessica delighted our audience with her wit, charm and compelling story-telling ability.
 We received many compliments about Jessica’s presentation from our attendees, and many said that “Jessica was an unexpected but relevant addition to our agenda.”
 After her talk at each event our attendees lined up to take photos and ask questions of Jessica – which she happily obliged to do!
 Jessica received 5 out of 5 for both content and delivery from everyone who rated her!
 Jessica is a true pleasure to work with!”Informatica